-Global stocks, dollar sag after U.S. government shutdown
+Wall Street futures, dollar dip after U.S. government shutdown, Asia resilient

 “The markets had not expected this shutdown.
 Given that U.S. share prices have rallied strongly since the beginning of the year, we have to see if this event is a trigger to change the market trend,” said Takafumi Yamawaki, head of Japan fixed income research at JPMorgan Securities.

-He noted that during previous government shutdowns - two in 1995 and one in 2013 - U.S. bond yields have tended to slip in the first few weeks after the closure.
+Yamawaki noted that during previous government shutdowns - two in 1995 and one in 2013 - U.S. bond yields have tended to slip in the first few weeks after the closure.

+But so far U.S. Treasuries yields have risen despite the government shutdown, extending their uptrend since September.

+The benchmark 10-year yield rose to as high as 2.672 percent, its highest level in 3-1/2 years.
+A clear break above its double top marked in December last year and March could signal a further rise in the yield, analysts say.

 In the foreign exchange market, the dollar’s index against a basket of major currencies dropped about 0.2 percent from late last week to 90.465, not far from three-year low of 90.104 touched on Wednesday, before edging back to 90.63.